jcy132/Hneg_SRC/Single-modal/readme.md

 ### Acknowledgement
 Our source code is based on [CUT](https://github.com/taesungp/contrastive-unpaired-translation). \
-We thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID calculation, [drn](https://github.com/fyu/drn) for the computation of segmentation scores.
+We thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID calculation, [drn](https://github.com/fyu/drn) and [GcGAN](https://github.com/hufu6371/GcGAN) for the computation of segmentation scores.